YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 - Is there something you were expecting to see that you did not find?
 	- Long Text

-- If we can contact you for more information, please provide your email.
+- If we can contact you for more information, please provide your email
 	- Contact info

-- Add questions specific to your Tool/App
+- Add questions specific to your Project

 ---

-####  Usablity Testing Interview
+####  Usability Testing Interview
 - Get feedback by asking
-- Do prior to launch or release of major version changes
+- Do before launch or release of major version changes
 - Good Resources:
 	- [Usability Testing: How to Do It & Its Benefits for Business](https://uxstudioteam.com/ux-blog/usability-testing/)

 ###### What to use usability testing for:
-- Identifying main issues with usabbility
+- Identifying main issues with usability
 - Checking if users understand the steps for a task
-- Determin if the navigation works for the user
+- Determine if the navigation works for the user
-- Observing how easily and quickly task can be preformed
+- Observing how easily and quickly tasks can be preformed
-- Do potiential end users understand te value proposition of the Tool/App
+- Do potential end users understand the value proposition of the Project

 ##### Steps For Conducting Usability Research